elkingarcia11/word-guessing-game/python/utils/README.md

 Inserts a new item (topic, hint, answer) into the database, ensuring no duplicates.

+### `item_exists(topic: str, hint: str, answer: str) -> bool`

+Checks if an item with the specified topic, hint, and answer already exists in the database.

 ### `delete_item_from_database()`

 Not implemented.
 Placeholder for future functionality.